 Why VAT Receipts Matter for Sole Traders

-For lads not VAT registered yet, keeping receipts sorted still pays off.
-When you eventually hit the €37,500 turnover threshold and get pushed into registration, you want your records clean from the off.
+For lads not yet VAT registered, keeping receipts sorted still pays off.
+You want your records clean from the off.
 Starting from scratch with no paper trail is a nightmare.

-The Real-World Problem with VAT Receipts
+The Real-World Problem

 The problem is keeping on top of them.